 Trials and Betas

 If Customer receives access to the Service or Service features on a free or trial basis or as an alpha, beta or early access offering (“Trials and Betas”), use is permitted only for Customer’s internal evaluation during the period designated by Miro (or if not designated, 30 days).
 Trials and Betas are optional and either party may terminate Trials and Betas at any time for any reason.
 Trials and Betas may be inoperable, incomplete or include features that Miro may never release, and their features and performance information are Miro’s Confidential Information.
-Notwithstanding anything else in this Agreement, Miro provides no warranty, indemnity, SLA or support for Trials and Betas and its liability for Trials and Betas will not exceed US$50.
+Notwithstanding anything else in this Agreement, Miro provides Trials and Betas “AS IS” with no warranty, indemnity, SLA or support and its liability for Trials and Betas will not exceed US$50.

 Neither party may publicly announce this Agreement except with the other party’s prior consent or as required by Laws.
 However, Miro may include Customer and its trademarks in Miro’s customer lists and promotional materials but will cease this use at Customer’s written request.